 Keep in mind there are no guarantees that you’ll see anything of the boat ride.
 Sadly, when we went out we didn’t get to see any ice as apparently it had drifted too far away!

 Book a tickets to the Aurora Icebreaker here or book a sightseeing tour of Abashiri combined with a trip on the Aurora here

 7. Learn how saké is made

 Saké is Japan’s most traditional alcoholic beverage and is a wine made out of fermented rice.
 As Sake is best brewed in cold climates, Hokkaido is a prime location for this production to happen.
 As a result, you’ll find a lot of sake factories in the region, with many local makers valuing quality over mass production.
 Visiting a local factory is a great way of learning the true art behind Sake-making and understanding that not all Sake is made equal.

-8. Take part in activities in the snow
+8. Take part in Japanese winter activities

 For those who aren’t inclined towards skiing or snowboarding, don’t think you have to miss out on all the winter fun!
 There are still plenty of ways you can enjoy in the snow.
 This includes snow tubing, sledding, and ice skating.
 You’ll find these activities offered at ski resorts, amusement parks, and festivals, like Kiroro Resort & Snow World, throughout Hokkaido during winter.

 9. Experience the natural beauty of Biei